pub struct UnsafePinned<T>where

 Sourcepub const fn raw_get_mut(this: *mut UnsafePinned<T>) -> *mut T

-๐ฌThis is a nightly-only experimental API. (unsafe_pinned
+๐ฌThis is a nightly-only experimental API. (unsafe_pinned)Available on crate feature std only.

 pub const fn raw_get_mut(this: *mut UnsafePinned<T>) -> *mut T

-only.Gets a mutable pointer to the wrapped value.
+unsafe_pinned)std only.Gets a mutable pointer to the wrapped value.

-The difference from get_mut_pinned
+The difference from get_mut_pinned and get_mut_unchecked is that this function

 accepts a raw pointer, which is useful to avoid the creation of temporary references.